afairb/node-redis-pubsub/README.md

-NRP (Node Redis Pubsub)
+NRP (Node Redis Pubsub - Fork)
 =================

-**IMPORTANT: this library is not maintained anymore, please don't submit anymore pull requests except for bugfixes**
+**NOTE: this is a fork of Louis Chatriot's original [Node Redis Pubsub library](https://github.com/louischatriot/node-redis-pubsub) which is no longer maintained**

 Simple pubsub for node using Redis.
 Why use NRP instead of Node's EventEmitter?
 It is useful when your Node application needs to share data with other applications.
 In that case EventEmitter will not